pegasusheavy/linkedin-mcp/README.md

 1. First time the server starts, it detects no access token
 2. Automatically opens your browser to LinkedIn's authorization page
 3. You authorize the application once
-4. Token is cached securely at `~/.linkedin-mcp-tokens.json`
+4. Token is cached in memory for the session
-5. Subsequent runs use the cached token automatically
+5. Token is automatically refreshed when it expires (within the same session)
-6. Expired tokens are refreshed automatically
+6. Each new session requires re-authorization (secure, no disk storage)

 #### Option 2: Manual Access Token